Mayerch1/RemindmeBot/README.md

 Make sure the user has the permission to perform `slash`-commands.
 This is a recently introduced discord permission, and can control the access to bot commands.

+## Create Repeating intervals

+Create a "normal" interval with `/remindme` or `/remind` and set the `time` argument to be the first occurrence of your repeating event.
+You can then press the `Set Interval` button to add repeating rules for the event.

+The bot supports the full `rfc5545`-spec (the smallest interval is limited to daily) and allows the combination of up to 25 independent rules to define your custom repeating patterns.

 ## Commands